Gigaspaces/xap-docs/site/content/xap/12.2/overview/product-architecture.markdown

 ## In-Memory Data Grid

-An In-Memory Data Grid (IMDG) is the way of storing data across a grid of memory nodes.
+An In-Memory Data Grid (IMDG) is a way of storing data across a grid of memory nodes.
 This service provides the application with:

 1. Data storage capabilities.
 1. Data query capabilities - single object, multiple object and aggregated complex queries.